ahmedwael19/CIE425---Huffman-Algorithm/README.md

 # CIE425---Huffman-Algorithm
-This program will take a textfile as input and encode it using Huffman lossless algorithm.
+This program will take a text file as input and encode it using Huffman lossless algorithm.

 This code is fully developed by Ahmed Wael for the Information Theory and Coding class in Fall 2018.